SecurityEncryption

 Vendor API Credentials

-Vendor API credentials (API secrets, access tokens, OAuth refresh tokens) stored in PostgreSQL are encrypted using AES-256-GCM before being written to the database.
-The encryption key is provided via the ENCRYPTION_KEY environment variable.
+Vendor API credentials (API secrets, access tokens, OAuth refresh tokens) stored in the database are encrypted using AES-256-GCM before being written to storage.
+The encryption key is provided via an environment variable and should be stored in a secrets manager.

 When a Delivery Worker needs credentials at delivery time, it decrypts them in memory.
 Credentials are never written to disk in plaintext.